nccgroup/shocker/README.md

 ======================
 A tool to find and exploit servers vulnerable to Shellshock

-Released as open source by NCC Group Plc - http://www.nccgroup.com/
+Released as open source by NCC Group Plc - https://www.nccgroup.trust/

 Developed By:
-* Tom Watson, tom [dot] watson [at] nccgroup [dot] com
+* Tom Watson, tom [dot] watson [at] nccgroup [dot] trust

 https://github.com/nccgroup/shocker